-Local sales of Favourites chocolate variety boxes have reportedly plummeted as Melbourne residents are unable to visit friends, and therefore not feeling obliged to take something despite being asked not to.
+Local sales of Favourites chocolate variety boxes have reportedly dived for the second winter in a row as Melbourne residents are unable to visit friends, and therefore not feeling obliged to take something despite being asked not to.
 An inside source at Cadbury confirmed the troubling trend earlier this week, revealing that Favourites relied heavily on the unwritten rule that you must take “something” when going to a friend’s house.

 Having previously used the promotional catchphrase “What to Bring When You’re Told Not to Bring a Thing”, Favourites have presumably fallen victim to their own clever marketing strategy, with most Melburnians unable to identify the last time they purchased a box for themselves to just pick through on their own.
 The anonymous Cadbury insider said, “At the time, that campaign was a real winner.
 I mean, Favourites had kind of already been the quasi go-to for guilt gifting, but that campaign firmly established the credentials.
 Looking at our sales graphs, the figures dipped around April, recovered slightly in May and June, but are on-track to deliver the worst August in history.
 It’s not looking good.”